jjokisch/theatre-classique-clean/README.md

 ```

 # Results
-The number of stage directions has increased from 43,318 to 117,577, i.e., by over 271%.
-The number of words now explicitely marked up as stage directions has increased from 333,360 to 642,176, i.e., by over 190%.
+The number of stage directions has increased from 43,386 to 120,321, i.e., by over 277%.
+The number of words now explicitely marked up as stage directions has increased from roughly 340,000 to roughly 655,000, i.e., by over 190%.